 - Flourless Peanut Butter Chocolate Chip Cookies – Once again, peanut butter is the core ingredient here, and it also contains eggs, but this recipe does call for a great deal of sugar.
 I would try with maybe 50-75% of the sugar called for, or I would experiment with stevia.

 - Beanie Butter Blondies – Chickpeas are the main ingredient, but it also calls for a small amount of flour.
 I think I might have more success with these than I have with the completely grain-free bean brownies.

 - 4-Ingredient Chewy Almond Butter Granola Bars – I made these with sunflower seed butter (and slightly less honey), and they were seriously the best granola bars I’ve ever made.

 - Cultured Coconut Milk Cheesecake – This recipe is on my list to try; it’s definitely more of a dessert than a snack, but it sounds divine!

 Whew!
-I’m so glad I have compiled this list; I have a feeling I’m going to be referring to it often!
+I’m so glad I have compiled this list on Authentic Simplicity; I have a feeling I’m going to be referring to it often!
 I hope you find it useful as well.

 So, my friend, what is your favorite protein-rich snack?